 According to the Illinois Department of Employment Security Industry Employment Projections for 2006-2016, the financial industry as a whole is expected to see a growth rate (1.06%) which is below that of the growth rate for all industries on the whole (1.11%).

-Nine (9) community colleges reported on programs in the Banking Services Pathway.
-Of these, nineteen (19) degree and certificate programs were included in this review.
-Of these, colleges reportedly continued (4) with minor improvements, scheduled (4) for further review, significantly modified (5), placed (4) on inactive status, and discontinued/eliminated (2).
+Number of degrees offered by the colleges: 4 Number of certificates offered by the colleges: 15 reportedly continued (4) with minor improvements, scheduled (4) for further review, significantly modified (5), placed (4) on inactive status, and discontinued/eliminated (2).